ErikSchierboom/blog/content/posts/building-a-json-query-language-part-1-lexer.md

 Before defining its syntax, let's set some goals for our language:

+- Simple: the syntax should be easy to read.
-- Concise: the syntax should be short and simple.
+- Concise: the syntax should be short
 - Composable: queries can easily be composed into bigger queries.
 - Pure: mutation or side-effects are not allowed.